evangboucher/DynaDoc/README.md

     })
 });

-//This creates a new DynaDoc Client that contains a model (15 and 13 are default table read and write throughput) var Table1 = DynaDoc.createClient("MyNewTable", t1Schema, {"ReadCapacityUnits": 15, "WriteCapacityUnits": 13});

 /*
+This creates a new DynaDoc Client that contains a model (15 and 13 are default table read and write throughput) */ var Table1 = DynaDoc.createClient("MyNewTable", t1Schema,
+    {
+        "ReadCapacityUnits": 15,
+        "WriteCapacityUnits": 13
+    }
+);

+/*
 For any schema, you must specify which key is the primary key and if there is a range key (leave out if no rang key).
 */
 Table1.primaryIndex("PrimaryHashKey", "PrimaryRangeKey");

 /*
 This tells DynaDoc that the item GlobalSecondaryHash is a new Global Index.
-    Index Hash Name (from schema), Range Name, read, write, IndexName (As it will appear in DynamoDB) */
+    Index Hash Name (from schema), Range Name, read, write, IndexName (As it will appear in DynamoDB)
+*/
 Table1.globalIndex("GlobalIndex-index",
   "GlobalSecondaryHash",